-Today is September 7 and the Navigate the Chaos question to consider is “Are you adjusting your sails to propel yourself forward?”
+Today is September 7 and the Navigate the Chaos question to consider is “how often do you adjust your sails to propel yourself forward?”
 Avoiding storms is virtually impossible.
 People who grow both personally and professionally understand this and leverage the wind from a storm to propel them forward.
 Since storms are a natural course of life people who navigate the chaos do not try to avoid them.
 They welcome the storm and figure out how best to leverage the wind.
+The quote often attributed to today’s strategy of navigating the chaos stems from the well-known spiritualist Cora L. V. Hatch who delivered a lecture at the Cooper Institute in 1859 and said, “You could not prevent a thunderstorm, but you could use the electricity; you could not direct the wind, but you could trim your sail so as to propel your vessel as you pleased, no matter which way the wind blew.”
+Three people who learned how to adjust their sails to navigate the chaos are Julia Stewart, Vincent D’Ornofio, and Matthew Modine.

 After graduating from high school, D'Onofrio started to appear on stage.
 During an 18-month stint at the University of Colorado in Boulder, Colorado, he was involved with small, community-theater productions.
 He later studied method acting at the American Stanislavsky Theater and the Actors Studio, under coaches Sonia Moore and Sharon Chatten, which landed him his first paid role in off-Broadway's This Property Is Condemned.
 He went on to appear in several of their productions, including Of Mice and Men and Sexual Perversity in Chicago.
 D'Onofrio continued his career by performing in many New York University student productions while also working as a bouncer at the Hard Rock Café.
 In 1984, he made his Broadway debut as Nick Rizzoli in Open Admissions.